bharrisau/simpleflatmapper.org/0202-converters.md

 When mapping a property sfm will looking for a getter/setter from the object to the source/target flat structure - ResultSet, Csv Row, etc ...-.
-If it can't find one it will then look for a Converter that get transform to a supported type.
+If it can't find one it will then look for a Converter that gets transform to a supported type.

 the default converter or in